hershd23/buzzdb-docs/docs/part2/lab2.rst

 Grading
 ---------

-This assignment is worth 10% of your grade.
 The maximum score on this assignment is 100.
+If you get 100 on the autograder that is your score.
+If you get score less than 100 we will award partial points based on the report.

 Frequently Asked Questions
 ---------------------------